petroemil/Rx.Book/Draft.md

 The difference in the Rx world compared to the LINQ world is that things are happening asynchronously and in parallel, so what you will get on the resulting stream is a mix of all the sub-streams that you generated (or retrieved) from the events.

-This particular operator offers a huge amount of overloads but the basic idea is always the same: have an original "one dimensional" stream, for each event generate/extract some kind of sub-stream (or collection or `Task`) (at this point you have a "two dimensional" stream) and "merge" all these sub-streams into one result stream.
+This particular operator offers a huge amount of overloads but the basic idea is always the same: have an original "one dimensional" stream, for each event generate/extract some kind of sub-stream (or collection or `Task`) (at this point you have a "two dimensional" stream) and "merge" all these sub-streams into a single resulting stream.

 ##### Merge